Come to a comfortable seat.

 Against the ball.

-I like it at my arch.
+I like it at my arch,

-But if you want you can put the ball in between any part of your foot.
+You can put the ball in between any part.

-As you inhale.
+As you inhale,

 Think of lengthening through your spine all the way through the crown of your head.